Federal Aviation Administration.

 A method of identifying multiple fare classes in a single entry.
 In the Category ID, the Fare Class field can be coded with a hyphen to mean all fare classes that contain these characters.

-1. The quadrant of the life cycle of the fare where airlines use ATPCO systems and market information to inform future pricing decisions.
-(ATPCO) 2.
-The business decisions behind creating, modifying, or canceling fare, rule, and other records in order to support complex pricing.
+The act of maintaining and updating fare products (fares, rules, etc.).
+See also offer management.
+2. The business decisions behind creating, modifying, or canceling fare, rule, and other records in order to support complex pricing.
 Fare management presents both historical and current market fare and rule data that airlines query and use to make changes.
 This process occurs concurrent to yield management, although most large carriers usually have different departments for these two processes.
 Also called decision support (industry).